Azu001-Cyber/blog_api/README.md

 # Blog  API
-This is a blogging rest api made with django rest framework
+This is a blog rest api made with django rest framework

 # TECH STACK
 - Python